trepca/chirp/readme.md

 # Chirp

-A messaging dApp running on Chia blockchain.
+A messaging app running on Chia blockchain.

 ## Features